-Verizon's Nokia Lumia 928 now said to be debuting in MayAlex Wagner - Deputy Managing Editor, News Desk
+Verizon's Nokia Lumia 928 now said to be debuting in MayAlex Wagner - Editorial Director of News and Content

 Many rumors surrounding Nokia's Lumia 928 for Verizon have claimed that the device would be introduced some time in April.
 However, a source familiar with the current date (also known as a "calendar") says that the month of April is nearing an end, and there's been no official announcement of the device from Nokia or Verizon.
 A new report that's surfaced this morning claims that things will stay that way through the remainder of April, as the Lumia 928 is purportedly now due to be introduced in May.